Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

 <details><summary><b>In Eclipse IDE for ModusToolbox&trade; software</b></summary>

-1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
-This launches the [Project Creator](https://www.cypress.com/ModusToolboxProjectCreator) tool.
+1. Click the **New Application** link in the **Quick Panel** (or use **File** > **New** > **ModusToolbox&trade; Application**).
+This launches the [Project Creator](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Project_Creator_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99bcabbd31e5&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-files) tool.

 2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
-To work with a different supported kit later, use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
+To work with a different supported kit later, use the [Library Manager](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Library_Manager_User_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99ab34b831ce&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-files) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
 To access the Library Manager, click the link from the **Quick Panel**.

-   You can also just start the application creation process again and select a different kit.
+   You can also start the application creation process again and select a different kit.

    If you want to use the application for a kit not listed here, you may need to update the source files.
 If the kit does not have the required resources, the application may not work.

 3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox.

-4. Optionally, change the suggested **New Application Name**.
+4. (Optional) Change the suggested **New Application Name**.

-5. The **Application(s) Root Path** defaults to the Eclipse workspace which is usually the desired location for the application.
+5. The **Application(s) Root Path** defaults to the Eclipse workspace, which is usually the desired location for the application.
 If you want to store the application in a different location, you can change the *Application(s) Root Path* value.
 Applications that share libraries should be in the same root path.

 6. Click **Create** to complete the application creation process.

-For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*).
+For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/dgdl/Infineon-Eclipse_IDE_for_ModusToolbox_User_Guide_1-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99bcb86331e8&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-files) (locally available at *{ModusToolbox&trade; software install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*).
 </details>

 <details><summary><b>In command-line interface (CLI)</b></summary>

 ModusToolbox&trade; software provides the Project Creator as both a GUI tool and a command line tool, "project-creator-cli".
 The CLI tool can be used to create applications from a CLI terminal or from within batch files or shell scripts.
 This tool is available in the *{ModusToolbox&trade; software install directory}/tools_{version}/project-creator/* directory.

 Use a CLI terminal to invoke the "project-creator-cli" tool.
 On Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; software installation instead of a standard Windows command-line application.
-This shell provides access to all ModusToolbox&trade; software tools.
+This shell allows access to all ModusToolbox&trade; software tools.
 You can access it by typing `modus-shell` in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

-The following table lists the arguments for this tool:
+This tool has the following arguments:

 Argument | Description | Required/optional
 ---------|-------------|-----------
-`--board-id` | Defined in the `<id>` field of the [BSP](https://github.com/cypresssemiconductorco?q=bsp-manifest&type=&language=&sort=) manifest | Required
+`--board-id` | Defined in the `<id>` field of the [BSP](https://github.com/infineon?q=bsp-manifest&type=&language=&sort=) manifest | Required
-`--app-id`   | Defined in the `<id>` field of the [CE](https://github.com/cypresssemiconductorco?q=ce-manifest&type=&language=&sort=) manifest | Required
+`--app-id`   | Defined in the `<id>` field of the [CE](https://github.com/infineon?q=ce-manifest&type=&language=&sort=) manifest | Required
 `--target-dir`| Specify the directory in which the application is to be created if you prefer not to use the default current working directory | Optional
 `--user-app-name`| Specify the name of the application if you prefer to have a name other than the example's default name | Optional

-The following example will clone the "[Bluetooth&reg; LE hello sensor](https://github.com/Infineon/mtb-example-btstack-freertos-hello-sensor)" application with the desired name "mtb-example-btstack-freertos-hello-sensor" configured for the *CYW920829M2EVB-01* BSP into the specified working directory, *C:/mtb_projects*:
+The following example will clone the "[Bluetooth&reg; LE Hello Sensor](https://github.com/Infineon/mtb-example-btstack-freertos-hello-sensor)" application with the desired name "mtb-example-btstack-freertos-hello-sensor" configured for the *CYW920829M2EVB-01* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CYW920829M2EVB-01 --app-id mtb-example-btstack-freertos-hello-sensor --user-app-name mtb-example-btstack-freertos-hello-sensor --target-dir "C:/mtb_projects"
    ```

 **Note:** The project-creator-cli tool uses the `git clone` and `make getlibs` commands to fetch the repository and import the required libraries.
-For more details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For more details, see the "Project creator tools" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
 </details>

 <details><summary><b>In third-party IDEs</b></summary>

 Use one of the following options:

-- **Use the standalone [Project Creator](https://www.cypress.com/ModusToolboxProjectCreator) tool:**
+- **Use the standalone [Project Creator](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Project_Creator_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99bcabbd31e5&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-files) tool:**

    1. Launch Project Creator from the Windows Start menu or from *{ModusToolbox&trade; software install directory}/tools_{version}/project-creator/project-creator.exe*.